 What You Need to Know About Taking A Mental Break

 It’s possible that you’ve been putting off vacation for a long time.
 If so, it might be time to reconsider the need for rest.

 You will be a better employee when you come back.

-You will be investing in your relationships.
+And, you will be investing in your relationships.

 You will find greater contentment with your life because you won’t be a slave to the day-to-day life.

 Take steps today to plan your next vacation or staycation.
 And reap the benefits that come along with it.

 If You Are Struggling to Take a Mental Break, It May Be Time To Get Additional Support!

 Jason Wilkinson helps people find healthy rhythms between work and rest through individual and marriage counseling at Wellspace Counseling.
 Wellspace Counseling provides services the communities of Tigard, Lake Oswego, Tualatin, and Portland, and is able to see people throughout Oregon through the use of online counseling.